-As children approach transition points we will help their children and their families with more detailed planning.
+As children approach transition points, we will help their children and their families with more detailed planning, through enhanced transition workshops and visits.

 Where can I find further information about Hele's School's approach to supporting children with SEND.